How Maslow’s Hierarchy of Needs can help you recession-proof your business

 In my article, I used the example of Maslow’s Hierarchy of Needs as a way to find ways we could re-position our home business in order to fill needs people were having RIGHT THEN.
 When fear and money were big issues.
 When people stopped spending on discretionary items and stuck with the essentials.

 General, philosophic, feel-good topics were not speaking to people’s desperation.
 Survival and a sense of belonging were more to the point.
-You remember seeing Congress singing “God Bless America” on the steps of the Capitol?
+Perhaps you remember seeing Congress singing “God Bless America” on the steps of the Capitol?
 THAT’s the kind of belonging we’re talking about.
 And a back-to-basics, meat and potatoes kind of economy.

 In times of economic uncertainty, such as now, and after 9/11, it makes sense to focus on essentials, rather than on the esoteric.
 On the other hand, people who are not bothered by the economy and do have the luxury of time and cash – may be the ideal clients for what you are offering.